 Certain of our contracts, particularly for stock-preparation and systems orders, require us to provide a standby letter of credit to a customer as beneficiary to guarantee our warranty and performance obligations under the contract.
-One of our customers in China has indicated its intention to draw upon all of their outstanding standby letters of credit, which currently total \$5.8 million.
-To date, the customer has submitted draws against standby letters of credit totaling \$4.3 million and we have obtained preliminary injunctions against payment to the customer with respect to such draws.
-These letters of credit were issued to secure our warranty and performance obligations under multiple contracts with that customer and we believe that the reasons for the draws are principally unrelated to our warranty and performance obligations.
+One of our customers in China has indicated its intention to draw upon all of their outstanding standby letters of credit.
+As of October 2, 2010, the outstanding letters of credit to this customer totaled \$1.6 million and the Company has obtained permanent injunctions against payment to the customer with respect to letters of credit totaling \$4.3 million, which extinguished these letters of credit.
+These letters of credit were issued to secure our warranty and performance obligations.
+We have opposed, and intend to continue to vigorously oppose, these draws are principally unrelated to our warranty and performance obligations.
 We have opposed, and intend to continue to vigorously oppose, these draws and any other potential claims and may incur significant legal expenses in the process.
-There is no assurance that we will be successful in obtaining new or maintaining existing injunctions and, if we were unsuccessful, we would incur an expense associated with such payments to the customer, which would adversely affect our results of operations.
-In addition, due to this dispute we continue to have poor relations with and have lost significant business from this customer.
-These conditions are likely to continue for the foreseeable future.
+There is no assurance that we will be successful in opposing attempts to draw against the outstanding letters of credit and, if we were to be unsuccessful, we would incur an expense associated with payments to the customer, which would adversely affect our results of operations.
+This customer is also one of the paper manufacturers in China who recently announced significant capacity additions.
+Due to this dispute we have lost significant business from this customer, and expect that this may continue for the foreseeable future.